You are currently viewing Finding the Best Authentic Experiences in Ireland in 2023

 This is a uniquely Irish treat, so be sure to book a seaweed bath when you’re next in Ireland.

-Other seaweed baths in Ireland, while more modern than Kilcullens, include Voya Seaweed Baths in Strandhill, also in Co.
-Sligo; Collins Seaweed Baths in Ballybunion, Co.
-Kerry; Connemara Seaweed Baths in Co.
-Galway; Bundoran Seaweed Baths in Co.
-Donegal; and Sólás na Mara Seaweed Baths in Co.
-Waterford.
+Other seaweed baths in Ireland include Voya Seaweed Baths in Strandhill, also in County Sligo; Collins Seaweed Baths in Ballybunion, County Kerry; Connemara Seaweed Baths in County Galway, and Sólás na Mara Seaweed Baths in County Waterford.

 Forage for Seaweed on the Wild Atlantic Way